GrafiteInc/Docs/docs/utilities/forms.md

 ```

 There is also support for a `submitMethod` attribute on all forms.
 This custom submit allows you to override the standard submit and perform actions against your form.
 This can be useful if you want to do an ajax submission of your form.

+!!! info Special Case
+    There is a also a `submitMethods` array property that can be set for any `ModelForm`.
+This lets you set update or create forms to ajax driven or standard.

 ```php
 <?php